 As members have different areas of expertise and interest, many are also connected to different clubs and associations, including the Dolls’ House Society and the International Doll Makers Association.

-Annual membership fee is £25 (£30 overseas), which includes four issues of Plangon.
-Corporate membership which includes a half page ad in Plangon, is £50 a year.
+Annual membership fee, which includes four issues of Plangon, is £30 for UK members, £35 Europe, £40 Rest of World.
+Corporate membership which includes a half page ad in Plangon, is £60 a year.

 For all enquiries contact: firstname.lastname@example.org